 White Chocolate Granola

 I feel about recipes the same way I feel about shoes: when you find a pair you love get it in every color.
 Recipe-speaking, it’s the joy in discovering a base recipe that you can tweak so you never have to have it the same way twice.
-Tomato sauce, pesto, chili, macaroni and cheese are a few of the dishes featured on this blog upwards of five or six times each over the last eight years.
-For some it may seem repetitious, but, for me, it’s what I love best about cooking.
 Make a basic recipe, change it up, learn from the mistakes and celebrate the improvements.
-Because, just like my favorite pair of wedges, it’s not enough to have one tomato sauce recipe.
-I need several for every season.

 And now granola enters the pantheon of recipes with endless possibilities.
 Today marks the third time I’m sharing a crunchy, chewy oat-based breakfast because 1) there’s something wonderful and wholesome about baking a batch of granola, 2) it’s so much better than any store-bought granola and 3) during the summer I love some creamy yogurt, fresh berries, and homemade granola served up parfait-style.